In this section:

 Committee affiliation: Employment

 The Employment Committee maintains the Jobs Board for Washington, DC – Baltimore (WDCB) Chapter members and potential employers.
 Members who are looking for work may contribute copies of their resume to the resume bank.
 Committee members participate in developing the Salary Survey and assist in publishing the results of the survey.
 The Employment Committee also provides members with informal "career counseling" and helps potential employers identify their needs.
 This personal touch makes the Employment Committee a powerful advertising tool for both the Washington, DC – Baltimore (WDCB) Chapter and the field of technical communication itself.

 For more information, see the Employment / Career Resources or contact the Washington, DC – Baltimore (WDCB) Chapter Employment Committee Manager.

-The Education Committee manager does the following specific tasks:
+The Employment Committee manager does the following specific tasks:

 - In November or December, develop a budget for planned projects for the year ahead (a sample budget is available).